giaphattram/db_flyway_sample/README.md

 ## Execution using Maven

-To execute the example just execute the create-script and then you can execute Flyway using Maven like this
+To execute the example just execute the create-script and then you can execute Flyway using Maven.
+Please take a look at the [POM-file](https://github.com/ThomasJaspers/db_flyway_sample/blob/master/pom.xml) to check the Flyway configuration.

 mvn clean compile flyway:migrate